Structured Data Clear Signing Format

 Interpolation Syntax

-.
+Values are interpolated using curly braces containing a path reference: {path}.
 The path MUST follow the path reference rules and can reference:

 - Structured data fields (e.g.,

-) - Container values (e.g.,
+{to},{params.amountIn}) - Container values (e.g.,

-) - Metadata constants (e.g.,
+{@.value},{@.from}) - Metadata constants (e.g.,

 Formatting Behavior

-When a wallet processes an interpolatedIntent
+When a wallet processes an interpolatedIntent:

 - The wallet MUST identify all interpolation expressions

-in the string - For each expression, the wallet MUST resolve the path and locate the corresponding field format specification in the
+{path}in the string - For each expression, the wallet MUST resolve the path and locate the corresponding field format specification in the

-array - The wallet MUST apply the field’s
+fieldsarray - The wallet MUST apply the field’s

-to format the value - The wallet MUST replace the interpolation expression with the formatted value
+formatandparamsto format the value - The wallet MUST replace the interpolation expression with the formatted value

 - If any interpolation fails (path not found, formatting error, etc.), the wallet MUST fall back to displaying the regular